 This not only makes your business profitable faster, but it also allows you to finance a lot of your needs internally.
 Excluding external funders as much as possible gives you more control of your business and retains your growth with you.

 Add it to the expenses and see if the sales figures are feasible.
-Should they be, then you have just projected you are sitting on a profitable idea.
+Should they be, then you have just projected that you are sitting on a profitable idea.
 If not, try adjusting your expenses, strategy or assumptions without losing accuracy, and try again.

 If you repeat the process often enough and the revenue is just not cooperating, then your business is not feasible.
-The difference between your calculated revenue and expenses including cost of sales, is, of course, the profit you will make.
+The difference between your calculated revenue and expenses including the cost of sales, is, of course, the profit you will make.

 “What skills are needed to get it done?”